 Of course, some NRA types might argue that just because high-capacity magazines weren’t designed for civilian use doesn’t automatically mean we should ban their civilian use.
 The Hummer was designed for the military, after all, and was then sold to civilians with adequacy issues.

-First, Hummers would only kill if Arnold Schwarzenegger ever drank and drove.
+First, Hummers would kill only if Arnold Schwarzenegger drank and drove.

 Second, larger magazines mean that mass shooters can keep shooting longer and pause less often to reload, thus giving their potential victims less time to reach safety and allowing smaller windows to possibly subdue the shooter.